How Colleges Award Credits for Work Experience

 For additional insights, explore a list of the best online colleges for working adults and this resource hub for military students.

-Founded in 1974, CAEL helps prospective college students research online colleges with work experience credit.
+The Council for Adult and Experiential Learning (CAEL) helps prospective college students research online colleges with work experience credits.
 The organization promotes workforce economic development by partnering with employers nationwide.
 CAEL’s training programs help educators provide nontraditional learners with the best educational experience.
+Degree seekers can also use the Credit for Prior Learning Provider Network to find institutions that offer credit for prior experiences.

-Founded in 1918, ACE advocates for about 1,700 member colleges, universities, and other education providers.
+The American Council on Education (ACE) advocates for about 1,600 member colleges, universities, and other education providers.
 ACE develops policies for online colleges with work experience credit.
 Programs promote expanding the number of schools with CPL and standardizing requirements among them.
-Special sections on the ACE website provide resources for military and veteran degree-seekers.
+Special sections on the ACE website provide resources for military and veteran degree seekers.

-WGU offers students a unique CPL policy.
+Western Governors University (WGU) offers students a unique CPL policy.
 Learners sign up for courses like their peers without work experience.
 However, they may skip lessons by taking assessments when they’re ready.
-This feature allows some degree-seekers to finish courses quickly and start their next course.
+This feature allows some degree seekers to finish courses quickly and start their next course.
 WGU’s per-semester credit policy means accelerated students save money.

 Frequently Asked Questions About Work Experience for College Credit

 Colleges that give credit for work experience typically allow the transfer of up to 30 credits through a portfolio review process.
-Some schools may award additional credits through credit-by-exam programs.
+Some schools may award additional credits through exam programs.
+You can’t earn an accredited degree based only on prior learning or work experience.
+Check your school’s policy for more.